kmitsolution/C-Tutorials/01_Basics/CompilationProcess.md

 Below command is compiling the code ( it is performing 2 steps, Preporocessing and Converting the code into assembly language)
 ```
-g++ -S main.c
+g++ -S main.cpp
 ```
 It will produce a file <b> main.s </b> which includes the assembly code.

 ### Assembly:
 If the compiler generates assembly code, the assembler converts the assembly code into machine code, which is a low-level representation of the program instructions, understood by the computer's hardware.

-Below command is converting main.c file code into binary code and you can produce a binary file
+Below command is converting main.cpp file code into binary code and you can produce a binary file
 ```
-gcc main.cpp -o main.o
+g++ main.cpp -o main.o
 ```
 ### Linking:
 The linker combines the machine code generated from different source files and library files to produce an executable binary file.
 It resolves external references and ensures all the required functions and libraries are present.